ilizin/ilizin/README.md

 projects.
 I’m always eager to learn new technologies and programming languages.
 </p>
 <p>
-When I'm not coding, you can find me engaged in physical activities like running, doing physical exercises o playing piano.
+When I'm not coding, you can find me engaged in physical activities like running, doing physical exercises or playing piano.
 </p>